-- Chlamydia can increase the risk of transmission of HIV
+- Chlamydia can increase the risk of getting HIV

 - For women:

-- Can lead to pelvic inflammatory disease (PID), causing pain and increasing the risk of scarring in the fallopian tubes which can lead to tubal (ectopic) pregnancy and/or infertility
+- The infection can lead to pelvic inflammatory disease (PID), causing pain and increasing the risk of scarring in the fallopian tubes which can lead to tubal (ectopic) pregnancy and/or infertility

 - If you are pregnant with untreated chlamydia your baby could get severe eye or lung infections

-- Can cause pain and swelling in the testicles
+- cause pain and swelling in the testicles

 - For both men and women: